John Salley: Vegan activism and wellness career

 Salley is an entrepreneur in the cannabis industry, launching his own cannabis brand Deuces22 and taking an ownership stake in the cannabis testing company GreenSpace Labs.
 Salley is also an advisory board member with cannabis social networking platform BudTrader.

 Salley is an ambassador for Operation Smile.

 Personal life

-Salley married Natasha Duffy in 1993, and they have two children together.
-He also has a daughter from a previous relationship.
+Salley married Natasha Duffy in 1993.
+They have two children together, and Salley also has a daughter from a previous relationship.
 Salley is a member of Omega Psi Phi initiated through Nu Omega Chapter in Detroit.
+He is also a 33° Scottish Rite Freemason in Los Angeles.